Hemit99123/stocksavvy-software-designs/ract.md

 From this query, we get keys which we can use to delete, revoking users authentication status to switch role

+Branch out from the Retrieve Redis session to show its process of using the index for querying so we can query w/ name from JSON body

 ```mermaid
 flowchart
     Start["Start"] --> CommandChoice{"Developer selects a command"}